khrystyna1001/real-time-chat-firebase/README.md

 ## Available Scripts

-In the project directory, you can run:

-### `npm start`
+Start the project:

+1. Start backend:\
+firebase emulators:start

+2. Start frontend:\
+npm start

-Runs the app in the development mode.\
+Run the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view the project in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.